jeremyhilado/seir-224-project-2/readme.md

 Once your team selects an idea, the group **must** choose a workflow from the [Git Teams & Workflow lesson](https://git.generalassemb.ly/ga-wdi-lessons/git-teams).
 Be prepared to share your team's plans with your assigned instructor at the first round of scrum.

+#### Project Idea Submission Deadline

+Project ideas will be due January 29th, at 12 pm.

+Planning submissions must include:
+  1. ERDs for models
+  2. Rough wireframes for your views and user interface
+  3. MVP Roadmap, which would include...
+    - When you will have your models done by
+    - Your schedule of creating components, adding features`

 ---

 ### Evaluation and Submission